Building a Cognitive Graph AI Application: A Comprehensive Guide

 Then pull the required models:

-Bash# Default model for general purpose ollama pull mistral # Lightweight model for classification ollama pull phi3 # Higher quality (if hardware allows) ollama pull llama3
+bash1# Default model for general purpose2ollama pull mistral34# Lightweight model for classification5ollama pull phi367# Higher quality (if hardware allows)8ollama pull llama3

 The Ollama Client